kwalczak80/melting-gerry/README.md

     The game provides words to be guessed of varying difficulty levels for each category.

-### As a user, I want to know the word I was trying to guess when the game is over.
+### As a user, I want to know the word I was trying to guess when the game is over

 - **Plan**